jasongoodwin/topics/README.md

 ### Improved Model
 First pass, the project is nice and simple, but I learned that tokio provides stream abstractions.
 The tokio `codec` provides a stream and this project would be a nice target to use those abstractions.
+The model is progressing and getting covered but I see some cool potential design targets.

 ### Spawn replies - stop awaiting/blocking.
 There is an opportunity for further improved performance by not awaiting replies sent to the socket.